jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ModelingModels.rst

  | **“Mass Fractal”**
  | **"Diffraction peak"**

 allowing to model really complex small-angle scattering data.
+Some other tools - Small-angle diffraction, Fractals model - use some of these models also.

 These population models are described here.

 Size distribution